darkn3rd/script-tut/README.md

 This section introducers how to process command line arguments.
 The first demonstration shows how to get the quantity of arguments passed to the script, and then to print an usage statement should the quantity be incorrect.
 The other demonstrations show how to print out all of the argument in order then in reverse order.
 This exposes some challenges in various languages.

-**NOTE**: *This section is in flux as the scripting languages differ quite a bit in this area.
-Thus there are numerous considerations at to ways to process this.
-This is probably the most complex section in that the scripting languages vary greatly in this area.*
+**NOTE**: *This section was in flux as to the order, as scripting languages differ greatly in their facility to process command line arguments, various looping constructs available to process such arguments.
+Different combinations offer unique scenarios.*

-Currently, the methods in showing how to cycle through arguments (in forward order) are the following order or precedent:
+After much consideration, the following areas would be covered given features available to each language:

- * *conditional* style loop shifting out elements (only if using positional parameters)
+* enumerating arguments in order
- * *collection* loop maintaining a separate counter.
+  * collection style loop
- * *conditional* style loop shifting out values (unless position parameters)
+  * count style loop where sequence of numbers is generated
- * *count* style loop using *collection* with a range.
+  * alternative looping constructs (various given the language in question)
- * *count* style loop using a counter
+  * count style loop where counter is incremented

-And the precedent of loops for reverse order are:
+* enumerating arguments in reverse order

- * *count* style loop using a counter
+  * count style loop where counter is decremented
- * *count* style loop using *collection* loop with a supplied range.
+  * count style loop where sequence of numbers in reverse is generated

 ### Parameters